 There’s no party card for vegetarians, so why not be one during your flight and get your meal before everyone else?
 I request a Hindu vegetarian meal and it is always better than nuked chicken, which I don’t eat.
 I make the request when I book, then call the airlines 48 hours before the flight to confirm.
 The special meals come out well before the regular meals, so it is to your advantage to go gluten-free, dairy-free, or meat-free for a day.
 I’m still waiting for a gluten-free and meatless option, but until then, I am happy with curried vegetables.

 It seems obvious, but in the strongest sense of the phrase, less is more when traveling.
 If you’re like me, shopping is half the fun of traveling, so leaving your suitcase half empty is practical.
+Ideally, you should start your packing with the right suitcase.
+A small carry-on bag is usually sufficient for short trips, but for longer vacations or business trips, a medium one is often more convenient.
+Mid-size suitcases are easier to maneuver in tight spaces, such as crowded airport terminals and crowded streets.
+In addition, they typically have more compartments and pockets, making it easy to organize your belongings.
 Never bring full size bottles of anything.
 Scale down to travel size or buy empty bottles and transfer small amounts of beauty products.

 Sometimes I’m in transit for 24 hours, so the last thing I want is to have forgotten a travel comfort accessory, but even worse is a sore back.
 Excluding my photography gear (1 DSLR, 2 lenses, 1 GoPro, 1 wireless mic, 1 monopod, 1 tripod, batteries and chargers, and a MacBook!), I never allow myself more than one suitcase for clothes and toiletries.
 And that’s one small hard body roller!